jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 #### New Main Subdivision

-Out, In and Thru
+- Out, In and Thru
-Execution Basics
+- Execution Basics
-Execution Order
+- Execution Order
-Implicit Notations
+- Implicit Notations

 #### New Brainstorm Texts

 ###### New

-- < > The assignment destination consult is not seens as a consult. < > Consult of a parameter as assignment destination does not require execution of the parameter holder.
+- < > The assignment destination consult is not seen as a consult. < > Consult of a parameter as assignment destination does not require execution of the parameter holder.
 - Executor represents one execution per call on definition.
     - Implicit calls are not made for diamond contents reference < >